markhodierne/travel-app/PROMPTS.md

 Do not wrap up until you have answers from me for each of these topics.
 There will be three outputs at the end: a functional spec, an architectural spec, and our code standards specification for `CLAUDE.md`, review the template for this file currently in the repo to understand what we must cover.

 **Important**: When asking questions about technical choices, present 2-3 specific options with brief explanations rather than leaving it open-ended.
+Make sure that you recommend the simplest implementation options - I am a beginner that is not familiar with most of the tech stack, so I will need your help.
 This speeds up decision-making.
 When there are more viable options available, verbalise this and ask if I want to see more options.
 Only one question at a time, stay within scope, and don't generate anything until requested.
 ```

 ### SPEC WRAP-UP